UmakanthKaspa/ReactMiniProjects/react-destination-search/README.md

 - Explore a diverse list of destinations from around the world
 - Filter destinations instantly based on your search input
-- Enjoy stunning images and captivating descriptions for each destination
-- Experience smooth and intuitive user interactions
 - Responsive design for seamless browsing on all devices

 ### 🎯 Project Highlights